TWUOnline/ldrs591/_pages/unit-1-notes.md

 ---
 <h2>Unit 1 Assessment</h2>
 <h3>Unit 1 Blog</h3>
+<strong>Expectations for</strong> <strong>Blog posts</strong>

+As you work through the material in this course, you will be asked to create blog posts.
+Some of the blog posts do not require a discussion or a response, however, some of the blog posts do require you to close with one question that invites further comments and discussion from your colleagues.
+Please do your best to complete the blog posts that require a response by<strong> Friday at midnight</strong> of the week they are assigned to allow time for your colleagues to respond to your questions over the weekend.

+<strong>Replying to Colleagues’ Posts</strong>
+<p class="Paragraph">You do not have to reply to all of your colleagues blog posts when a discussion question is posted.
+However, you should make an effort to read through your colleagues posts and respond to a minimum one discussion question during unit 1, 4, 5, 6, 9, and 10.
+Your replies should offer new substantiated ideas or thoughtful questions. <strong> </strong>Feel free to respond to more questions if you want to.<strong>   </strong></p>
 In unit 1, you are asked to write the following blog post:

 <strong><span style="color: #ff0000;">[Heather, please delete questions that aren't graded.
 Also, please check the word count.
 We can say 500-750 total words, or split it up for the different parts]</span></strong>